Political Science, M.A.

 |Semester Hours Required For Degree: 33|

 The M.A. program is designed for students interested in acquiring a broad view of political science or who wish to specialize in international relations.
 The program consists of 33 semester hours plus successful completion of a comprehensive examination or a thesis.
-All new students should be advised by the department chair.
+All new students should be advised by the departmental advisor.
 In addition to the university requirement that students maintain a cumulative GPA of 3.0 or higher, students must also make a 3.0 or higher GPA in at least 5 of the 6 core courses.

-The Department of Government now offers a fully online program for the M.A. in Political Science.
+The Reubin O’D. Askew Department of Government offers a fully online program for the M.A. in Political Science.
 To be eligible to apply for the online program, students must live outside of Escambia and Santa Rosa counties in Florida.
-Exceptions to this policy are rare; however, extenuating circumstances should be addressed to the department chair.
 Note this is a synchronous course delivery program, meaning that students are required to attend live lectures via the University's online video conferencing system for courses.
 Through this format, students benefit from face-to-face interaction with other students and faculty in real time while also enjoying the flexibility of online course delivery.
-The strengths of the online graduate program and students' success depend on these live interactions.
-The live sessions are held for the evening core seminars.
-The approved department electives are made available via recordings.
+The strength of the online graduate program and students' success depend on these live interactions.

 In addition to the University graduate admission requirements described in the Admissions section of the catalog, the department bases decisions for regular admission on a holistic review of credentials in which the following criteria can be used to assess the potential success of each applicant: